OpenLMIS/open-lmis/STYLE-GUIDE.md

 OpenLMIS is built and used by those in low-resource settings:

 * Internet is often slow and intermittent.
-Features should be designed with these limitations in mind.  e.g. most work-flows should highly optimize for slow internet and even work-flows with periods of non-connectivity.
+Features should be designed with these limitations in mind.
+For example, most work-flows should be optimized for slow internet and even work-flows with periods of non-connectivity.
 Administrative screens however can often take shortcuts and assume that their users will have better internet connectivity.
-* Processes not only vary and need to be configurable by program and implementation, they also oftentimes are being used in parallel or supplementing traditional paper processes.
+* Processes not only vary and need to be configurable by program and implementation, they oftentimes are
+used in parallel or supplement traditional paper processes.
 Data collection and forms should strive to be able to be configurable to match a paper form and be able to restore it historically.
 * Screens are often older and come with lower resolutions than the latest and greatest.
-800x600 px screens can still be found.
-Additionally many work-flows that would be used by someone at the last mile will be used by someone with a smaller tablet or even phone.
+800x600 px screens are not uncommon.
+Additionally, many work-flows that would be used by someone at the last mile will be used by someone with a smaller tablet or even a phone.
-* Scalability for OpenLMIS is the ability to be able to be used by people in large hospitals to community health workers nation wide.
-Data collection, processing through to report delivery should be designed and implemented to be able to process for thousands of users with thousands of physical facilities.
+* Scalability for OpenLMIS is the capability of use in large hospitals to community health workers nation wide.
+The workflow from data collection, processing through to report delivery should be designed and implemented for thousands of users with thousands of physical facilities.
 * Security is important for OpenLMIS to be trusted to run nation-wide government supply chains to NGO initiatives.
-A role-base security system provides for users to see and do only what they need to be able to.
+A role-based security system contains users to see and do only what is required for their role.
 Care should be given in designing features and running implementations to keep OpenLMIS secure.

 ### <a name="configurable"></a>Configurable